Dallas police officer charged with arranging two killings - WTMJ

 DALLAS (AP) — A Dallas police officer was arrested Thursday on two counts of capital murder, more than a year and a half after a man told investigators that he kidnapped and killed two people at the officer’s instruction in 2017, authorities said.

-Bryan Riser, a 13-year veteran of the force, was arrested Thursday morning and taken to the Dallas County Jail for processing, according to a statement from the police department.
-Riser was not listed in online jail records Thursday evening and a lawyer for him couldn’t immediately be identified.
+Bryan Riser, a 13-year veteran of the force, was arrested Thursday morning and taken to the Dallas County jail for processing, according to a statement from the police department.
+Jail records show Riser is held without bond pending an appearance before a judge, but do not list an attorney for him.

 Riser was arrested in the unconnected killings of Liza Saenz, 31, and Albert Douglas, 61, after a man came forward in August 2019 and told police he had kidnapped and killed them at Riser’s direction, police Chief Eddie Garcia said during a news conference.
 He said investigators don’t know the motives for the killings, but that they were not related to Riser’s police work.